-Base salary and fringe benefits Total monthly salary EUR 39,000, including

-salary and fringe benefits (company car and

-mobile phone).

-Short-term incentive (annual bonus) Annual bonus can be earned in accordance

-with terms approved by the Board.
-The

-maximum bonus is 60 percent of total annual

-salary.

-Long-term incentives According to Metso's Share Ownership and

-Long-term Incentive Plans.
-In the share-based

-incentive plans starting in 2009, 2010 and

-2011, the annual reward payment cannot

-exceed the annual total salary, defined as

-taxable annual gross income without annual

-bonus and long-term incentives, multiplied by

-1.5.
-In the long-term incentive plan 2012-2014,

-the maximum bonus is 120 percent of the total

-annual salary.
+Base salary and fringe benefits Total monthly salary EUR 39,000, including salary and fringe benefits (company car and mobile phone).
+Short-term incentive (annual bonus) Annual bonus can be earned in accordance with terms approved by the Board.
+The maximum bonus is 60 percent of total annual salary.
+Long-term incentives Prior to the partial demerger of Metso Corporation and before Valmet Corporation was incorporated, long-term incentives according to Metso's Long-term Incentive Plan 2012-2014, the maximum bonus is 120 of the total annual salary.
+In the Long-term Incentive Plan 2015-2017 approved by Valmet's Board of Directors, there are three discretionary periods, namely calendar years 2015, 2016 and 2017.
+The reward for each period may not exceed 120 percent of the annual total base salary.
 Pension Retirement age is 63 years.
-Laine has a defined

-contribution pension plan.
-Contribution is 20%

-of annual salary.
+Laine has a defined contribution pension plan.
+Contribution is 20% of annual salary.
 Termination of assignment Notice period for both parties is six months.

-Severance pay (if the company terminates the

-agreement) is six months' notice period

-compensation plus severance pay

-corresponding to the last total monthly salary

-multiplied by 18.
+Severance pay (if the com- pany terminates the agreement) is six months' notice period compensa- tion plus severance pay corresponding to the last total monthly salary multiplied by 18.